Knetic/presilo/EXTENSIONS.md

 - Does not support regex constraints.
 - Uses 'bit' to represent booleans, with 0 = true, 1 = false.
 - Does not support minimum byte length constraints

+### golang marshalling/unmarshalling

+By design, the fields of generated golang structs are not always exported.
+Any field that has any sort of constraint on it is deliberately accessible (outside the package) via getter/setter, to help enforce constraints and use good encapsulation.

+Unfortunately, this messes with marshalling and unmarshalling from some types of encodings.
+JSON encoding works as expected with any fields, but XML encoding does not.